-Your Crossfire motorcycle was designed as a recreational motorcycle for off-road use only by a single rider.
-This motorcycle is ideal for riders with basic experience.
+Your Crossfire Motorcycle was designed as a recreational motorcycle for off-road use only by a single rider.

 Before riding, take plenty of time to get acquainted with your motorcycle and how it works.
 To protect your investment, we urge you to keep your motorcycle well maintained.
 In addition to regular maintenance, it is just as important to observe and perform all pre-ride and periodic checks detailed in this manual.
 We also recommend that you read this manual before you begin riding.
 In this manual you will find safety information, facts, instructions, helpful tips and illustrations.
 To make it easy to use, the manual contains a table of contents at the beginning of the manual.